Dioxins and their effects on human health

-Dioxins are mainly by products of industrial processes but can also result from natural processes, such as volcanic eruptions and forest fires.
+Dioxins are mainly by-products of industrial processes but can also result from natural processes, such as volcanic eruptions and forest fires.
 Dioxins are unwanted by products of a wide range of manufacturing processes including smelting, chlorine bleaching of paper pulp and the manufacturing of some herbicides and pesticides.
 In terms of dioxin release into the environment, uncontrolled waste incinerators (solid waste and hospital waste) are often the worst culprits, due to incomplete burning.
-Technology is available that allows for controlled waste incineration with low emissions.
+Technology is available that allows for controlled waste incineration with low dioxin emissions.

 Although formation of dioxins is local, environmental distribution is global.
 Dioxins are found throughout the world in the environment.
 The highest levels of these compounds are found in some soils, sediments and food, especially dairy products, meat, fish and shellfish.
 Very low levels are found in plants, water and air.

 Extensive stores of PCB-based waste industrial oils, many with high levels of PCDFs, exist throughout the world.
 Long-term storage and improper disposal of this material may result in dioxin release into the environment and the contamination of human and animal food supplies.
 PCB-based waste is not easily disposed of without contamination of the environment and human populations.
 Such material needs to be treated as hazardous waste and is best destroyed by high temperature incineration in specialised facilities.